daneubauer/rapid7vmconsole/docs/AdministrationApi.md

-# swaggerNexposeClient.AdministrationApi
+# rapid7vmconsole.AdministrationApi

-All URIs are relative to *https://localhost*
+All URIs are relative to *https://localhost:3780*

 Method | HTTP request | Description
 ------------- | ------------- | -------------